conveyal/scenario-editor/docs/edit-scenario/modifications.md

 .. _reroute:
 ### Reroute

 This modification type can be used to represent detours, extensions,and curtailments.
-When creating a _reroute_ modification, you first select a :term:`GTFS feed`, route, and :term:`trip patterns<trip pattern>`.
+When creating a _reroute_ modification, you first select a [GTFS feed](../glossary.md#GTFS--GTFS-feed), route, and [trip patterns](../glossary.md#trip-pattern).
 Once trip patterns are selected, you then select a stop at which the reroute alignment will start, or a stop at which the reroute alignment will end, or both, by clicking
 <br><span class="btn btn-info"><i class="fa fa-crosshairs"></i> Select</span>
 <br> then clicking an existing stop on the baseline pattern.